33Sg/Agent-Based-Student-Automation-Helpdesk/README.md

-🎓 Agent-Based Admission Automation Framework (GENOVA) Welcome to a smarter way of handling student admissions!
+# 🎓 GENOVA: Agent-Based Admission Automation Framework

+**Welcome to a smarter way of handling student admissions!**
-GENOVA is a collaborative, AI-powered platform built to automate the entire admission process—from handling inquiries and verifying documents to checking eligibility and processing financial aid.
-By combining intelligent agents with modular design, this system reduces manual effort and makes admissions faster, smarter, and more reliable.
+GENOVA is a collaborative, AI-powered platform designed to automate the entire admission workflow—from handling applicant queries and document verification to eligibility checks and financial aid processing.

-🌟 What This Project Does
+By combining intelligent agents with a modular architecture, GENOVA minimizes manual effort and makes admissions faster, smarter, and more reliable.

+---

+## 🌟 Features

 This framework leverages intelligent software agents, each responsible for a core admission function:

-📬 Answering applicant queries using NLP

-📄 Validating uploaded documents with rule-based checks

-✅ Evaluating student eligibility criteria

-💰 Managing financial aid requests and fee slip generation

-It integrates advanced tools like OpenAI’s large language models, ChromaDB for semantic search, and SQLite for structured logic handling.

-🤝 Teamwork & Collaboration
-GENOVA was developed as a group project, showcasing the importance of clear communication, role delegation, and seamless integration across modules.
-Each team member led specific agents/modules, and I contributed to both development and coordination efforts.
-Working together, we translated a complex real-world problem into a scalable tech solution.

-💡 Why It Matters
-Student admissions often involve repetitive, error-prone processes.
-GENOVA helps educational institutions:

-Minimize delays and manual work

-Improve the applicant experience

-Enable smarter decisions using AI insights

-Easily scale as student volumes grow

-🧠 Tech Behind the Scenes
-💬 OpenAI GPT – Natural language understanding for chatbot agents

-📚 ChromaDB – Semantic search for document and question retrieval

-🗃️ SQLite – Rule storage and fast lookups

-🐍 Python – Core language driving agent orchestration

-A chatbot interface is available for real-time usage and monitoring.

-📊 Key Highlights
-90%+ document validation accuracy

-Intelligent, human-like responses to applicant queries

-65%+ reduction in overall processing time

-Live monitoring with minimal human input

-🚀 What’s Next
-🌐 Add multilingual support

-📊 Enhanced analytics dashboards

-🔗 API integrations with national education portals

-📦 Modular extension for other academic workflows

-🤗 Want to Contribute?
-We welcome contributions!
-Whether you're improving prompts, enhancing logic, or proposing new features—feel free to fork this repo and submit a pull request.
-Your ideas matter.

-📄 License
-This project is licensed under the MIT License – use, modify, and share freely.

-📬 Contact
-Have feedback, ideas, or collaboration opportunities?
-Let’s connect:
-📧 shrutisuman61@gmail.com
+📬 **Chatbot Agent**: Handles applicant queries using NLP (OpenAI GPT) 📄 **Document Validator Agent**: Validates uploaded documents using rule-based logic ✅ **Eligibility Agent**: Evaluates student eligibility criteria 💰 **Finance Agent**: Manages financial aid requests and generates fee slips

+It integrates cutting-edge tools and technologies for semantic understanding, rule evaluation, and database storage.

+---

+## 🤝 Team Collaboration

+GENOVA was developed as a group project that emphasized:

+Clear communication
+Well-defined roles and responsibilities
+Seamless module integration

+> I contributed to both agent development and project coordination to ensure smooth execution and scalability.

+---

+## 💡 Why GENOVA?

+Traditional student admissions involve repetitive and error-prone manual tasks.
+GENOVA addresses these pain points by:

+Minimizing delays and human workload
+Enhancing the applicant experience
+Enabling smarter, AI-driven decisions
+Scaling easily with increasing student volumes

+---

+## 🧠 Tech Stack

+💬 **OpenAI GPT** – Natural Language Processing for chatbot agents
+📚 **ChromaDB** – Semantic search for document/question retrieval
+🗃️ **SQLite** – For storing rules and handling fast lookups
+🐍 **Python** – The backbone of agent orchestration

+> A user-friendly chatbot interface allows real-time usage and monitoring.

+---

+## 📊 Key Highlights

+✅ 90%+ document validation accuracy
+🧠 Human-like responses to applicant queries
+⏱️ 65%+ reduction in overall admission processing time
+🔍 Real-time monitoring with minimal human intervention

+---

+## 🚀 What’s Next?

+🌐 **Multilingual support** for global applicant interaction
+📊 **Enhanced analytics dashboards** for insights
+🔗 **API integrations** with national educational portals
+📦 **Modular extensions** for other academic workflows (e.g., hostel allocation, course registration)

+---

+##  Want to Contribute?

+We welcome contributions of all kinds!
+Whether it’s improving prompt logic, enhancing agent workflows, or suggesting new features:

+Fork the repository
+Create your branch
+Submit a Pull Request 🎉

+Your ideas can make GENOVA even better!

+---

+## 📄 License

+This project is licensed under the **MIT License** – use, modify, and share it freely.

+---

+## 📬 Contact

+Have suggestions or want to collaborate?

+📧 **shrutisuman61@gmail.com**